 \subsection{Permutation and Absorption}

-We begin by defining the absorb operation, which `adds' an $\etypset$-system to the constraint of rule.
+We begin by defining the absorb operation, which `adds' an $\etypset$-system to the constraint of a rule.
 We note that this operation only affects rules parameterized with constraints that associate $\etypset$-systems with the edges of a constraint, namely, the $\id$ and $\rru$ rules (see \sect~\ref{sec:abstract-calc}).
-As local, expansion, and Horn rules omit the use of constraints entirely, such inference rules would be unaffected by the absorb operation, and thus, we disregard the absorb operation in these cases.
+As local, expansion, and Horn rules omit the use of such constraints, such inference rules are unaffected by the absorb operation, and thus, we disregard the absorb operation in these cases.